The university's research ethics guidance is available in the form of a Handbook of Principles and Procedures.

 - research involving vulnerable groups.

-The university's Research Ethics Sub-Committee (RESC) is chaired by Dr. Malcolm MacLean and has representatives from each of the University's Faculties in addition to practitioner and ethical contract guidance expertise.
-There are usually five meetings of RESC each academic year.
-The meeting dates and deadlines are available from RESC officer Sharon Brookshaw.
+The university's Research Ethics Committee is chaired by Dr. Malcolm MacLean and has representatives from each of the University's Schools in addition to practitioner and ethical contract guidance expertise.
+The meeting dates for 2017/18 are: